 "Proper fuel," repeated Felix.
 "Haven't got any.
 What now?"

-means."
-Nim-nim climbed partway up the wall and tapped several buttons.
+that means."
+Nim-nim climbed partway up the wall and tapped

-already hitting the blue activate button.
+was already hitting the blue activate button.
 There was a brief

 In Life Support